-With so many films in the canon, it’s surprising that this is the first directed by an Oscar-winning director.
-Sam Mendes has assembled a cast most movie goers will recognise: Ralph Fiennes, Javier Bardem and Albert Finney play key characters in the movie.
+With so many films in the canon, it’s surprising that it has taken this long for a Bond film to be directed by an Oscar-winning director.
+With Sam Mendes has assembled a cast most movie goers will recognise: Ralph Fiennes, Javier Bardem and Albert Finney play key characters in the movie.

 Bond’s loyalty to M is tested as her past comes back to haunt her.
 As MI6 comes under attack, 007 must track down and destroy the threat, no matter how personal the cost.